wickworks/witchdice/README.md

 - move character deletion controls to the Character list

+- add a nouveau dark background divider between damage roller and dice bag for non-simple modes, just to break it up a little

 ##### FEATURES ######
 - dX dice?
 - X-card raised :::: anonymous or not